clemrho/UIPathFinder/README.md

 ## Summary

-UIPathFinder already supports login, schedule generation (deterministic mock paths), and history management with a clean UI.
-On the backend, a prototype LLM pipeline (via Fireworks.ai + Llama and a centralized prompt in `LLM/llmama.js`) is in place to experiment with JSON-based schedule generation and reliability flags.
-The next iterations will focus on wiring real RAG context (MongoDB data, UIUC MTD, weather, building DB) into that pipeline so the suggested paths are grounded in live campus information.***
+UIPathFinder already supports login, LLM-backed schedule generation (with three Fireworks models), interactive route maps, and history management with a clean UI.
+On the backend, a prompt-driven LLM pipeline (centralized in `LLM/llmama.js` and `backend/index.js`) enforces a strict JSON schema and two reliability flags (`GOOD RESULT` / `LACK INFO`), always returning a usable schedule (or a Grainger+ECEB fallback) plus a human-readable `reason`.
+The next iterations will focus on wiring real RAG context (MongoDB data, UIUC MTD, weather, building DB) into that pipeline so the suggested paths are grounded in live campus information.